adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Updated 2023-07-07 Add CircuitPython Community Bundle to version numbers, changed format of stream titles - Kattni
+Updated 2023-07-14 remove EuroPython, add 2 new events - Kattni

 News Sources